itsastutiii/herahealthie/README.md

 - Menstrual Cycle Monitoring (Static)
 - Chatbot (Gemini API)
 - Medical Appointment Booking (Frontend Only)\

 Note: Added Blogs and Shop after taking User Survey of Targeted Demographic

-Original Plan of Phase 2:
-- X-Ray/Scan Analysis
-- Telemedicine In-App
-- Wearable Integration

 <b>Phase 2 Plan (Feb 2026 onwards):</b>
 - Ultrasound usage for prediction (ML Model)
+- Cycle Tracking → More Dynamic
-- Tracking and Medical Appointment Booking → Dynamic
+- Medical Appointment Booking → Dynamic, can be expanded to Telemedicine in-app if time permits
-- Chatbot → replace with an actual model, preferably edgeAI.
+- Chatbot → replace with an actual model, preferably edge.
-- Profile page should have something that resembles doctor ready reports, so it can be shown to a doctor via the app.
-Try doctor ready reports again.
-(Refer Apple Health)
+- Profile → extend to doctor ready reports.
-- Expand support for vernacular languages
+- Add support for vernacular languages

-## 📖 About the Project
+## About the Project

 This project is a for-credit mini project, started in Feb 2025, and due at the end of 3rd year 2nd Semester.
 This repository contains progress of the frontend, backend and machine learning models will be integrated soon.
 A few pages are shown below for reference!